Who This Article is For

 HTML and CSS can take you pretty far.
 But your site will be limited as a static website.

 Static vs Dynamic

-To get started, you can learn and practice for free on W3 schools, Free Code Camp, and Khan Academy.
+To get started, you can learn and practice for free on W3 schools, and Free Code Camp.
 For a paid option, I recommend Zero To Mastery by Andrei.
-He has really good programming courses that can take you from beginner to advanced.
-My friend my just started a new YouTube channel where he will cover coding and finances.
-Check it out here.
+The courses he has cover different topics within Web development.